 Writers write… I once had a friend who always said to me that little two word phrase over and over.
 It echoes in my mind, and how I wish I could hear him say that to me now.
 He is gone, on to another dimension.
-That little phrase echoes in my mind, heard it many times before, and then I think it… I think it because I got away from writing, not that I wanted to get away from it… it just happened.
-I realized I had become so distracted by many other outside influences — people that were crashing into my life, taking up my time… Perhaps I let them in to take up the time.
+That little phrase echoes in my mind, heard it many times before, and then I think it, because I got away from the writing, not that I wanted to get away from it… it just happened.
+I realized I had become so distracted by many other outside influences, mainly people who were crashing into my life, taking up my time… Perhaps I let them in to take up the time.